Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

 ## Input files preparation
 <p align="justify">
+Before using GROMACS (version 2021.2 tested) the initial files have to be prepared for the simulation using the software packmol in addition to C codes.

+The system chosen as representative of the Fischer-Tropsch synthesis was the product of the reaction: hydrocarbons and water, confined in a slit pore of graphene sheets, with 5 layers in each side of the pore of 5.88 nm of width [Papavasileiou et al., 2021].
+The hydrocarbons selected were methane, n-butane, and n-pentane.
+The composition of the mixtures studied were calculated based on the stoichiometry of the FTS reaction and assumes a 1:1 H 2 O : CH x (x = 2 or 3) ratio in the pore.

+Initially, one sheet of graphene was created based on a sort of unitary cell of 4 atoms of carbon, forming half of regular hexagon with an angle of 120° between the atoms, as show in Figure 3.1.
+This is done using sheet <a href="https://github.com/Flavianbraga/Codes-for-dissertation/tree/main/graphene">Graphene</a>.

 Before running the code to obtain the coefficients, the user should first prepare the files obtained from Molecular Dynamics (MD) simulation.
 The program used for MD simulations was GROMACS (version 2018.03 tested).
 Multiple files are obtained as outputs in the simulation.
 Here, the files will be referred by "name.type".
 </p>
 First, it is necessary to obtain the mean density of the molecules in function of the distance in z.
 This was done using GROMACS and the files .trr and .tpr, as shown by the following command line:
 </p>